Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Introduction

-We evaluated the effectiveness of the approach at finding new and unusual objects by using a Zooinverse project to produce crowd-sourced (from amongst astrophysicists) labels for frames produced by the scan.
+We evaluate the effectiveness of the approach at finding new and unusual objects by using a Zooinverse project to produce crowd-sourced (from amongst astrophysicists) labels for frames produced by the scan.
 These labels can be used to generate a partition boundary for anomalies which can be used to create an anomaly catalogue.
 An effective anomaly partition is an intended product from this work, providing: a concentrated search space, rich in unusual or anomalous objects, intended to provide an efficient tool for assisting with scientific analysis and new discoveries.
-While not every object in the anomaly catalogue will necessarily be truly `anomalous', the aim is to produce a catalogue where almost all contained frames will be interesting in some fashion (i.e. complex or unusual).
+While not every object in the partitioned space (or anomaly catalogue) will necessarily be truly `anomalous', the aim is to define a partitioned space (anomaly catalogue) where almost all contained frames will be interesting in some fashion (i.e. complex).

+This paper proceeds as follows: in section \ref{sec:emupilotdata} we introduce the EMU-PS data as a test case for using the coarse-grained complexity measure to identify anomalous objects in future large-scale surveys.
+The EMU-PS data is likely to contain many rare, unusual and anomalous objects, providing a better representation of the complexity tail of still much larger future surveys (compared to the S19 analysis).

-This paper proceeds as follows: in section \ref{sec:appcomplexity} we describe the theoretical foundations for the coarse-grain complexity measure and show how it can be practically computed.
-We also outline how the approach can be implemented using convolutional autoencoders to benefit from some of the advantages of deep learning approaches, including the ability to train models on transformed inputs to help make the approach invariant to affine transformations such a rotation, overcoming a potential limitation with the approach adopted in S19.
+In section \ref{sec:appcomplexity} we describe the theoretical foundations for the coarse-grain complexity measure and show how it can be practically computed.
+This section also outlines the implemented methods, including the scanning method applied to the EMU-PS, and details the use of a Zooniverse project to crowd-source labels for EMU-PS frames.
+The labels are used to evaluate the effectiveness of coarse-grained complexity partitions for identifying complex and unusual objects.

+Section \ref{sec:complexityimages} commences by showcasing a variety of frames captured in the complexity tail containing complex structures and unusual objects (with additional examples and a discussion of their characteristics provided in Appendix \ref{appendix:examples}).
+We then provide an overview of zoo results used to produce consensus truth labels for EMU-PS frames.
+We conclude this section by providing an evaluation of the effectiveness of alternative partition boundaries.

+Section \ref{sec:Conclusions} details the application of these boundaries in constructing anomaly catalogues and provides a discussion of potential classification errors and considerations.
+Section \ref{sec:summary} concludes with a summary of the key outcomes and conclusions drawn from this work.
+In Appendix \ref{appendix:examples} we provide detailed descriptions of 36 example objects found in high complexity frames.